 A conviction on burglary charges can have severe, lasting ramifications.
-You’ll pay fines and possibly serve time in jail.
+You’ll pay fines and possibly serve jail time.
 A house breaking conviction will damage your family, your other relationships, and your ability to secure employment.
-Seattle burglary attorney Kevin Trombold has over two decades of experience representing clients charged with a variety of crimes including burglaries.
-In those decades, Mr. Trombold has built a reputation for legal excellence as one of the most dedicated defense attorneys in the state.
+Seattle burglary attorney Kevin Trombold has more than two decades of experience representing clients who are charged with a variety of crimes including burglaries.
+In those decades, Mr. Trombold has built a reputation for legal excellence as a top, dedicated defense attorneys in the state.

 HIGH-QUALITY DEFENSE REPRESENTATION

-If you face charges for burglary in the Seattle area, contact the Law Offices of Kevin Trombold immediately.
+If you face charges for burglary in the Seattle area, call the Law Offices of Kevin Trombold promptly.
 A burglary crime is not necessarily a robbery – the burglary law makes a distinction.
 Typically, burglary is defined as breaking into a building or residence with the intention of committing a felony or misdemeanor.
 The burglary charge is more serious if the building is occupied or if a burglar uses force or weapons.
 Robbery typically involves a targeted victim and weapons or violence, but a conviction for either robbery or burglary can send a defendant to prison.
-In any criminal prosecution such as a burglary case, a prosecutor must prove beyond a reasonable doubt that the suspect is guilty.
-In burglary cases, the prosecution must prove that the suspect intended to commit a crime upon entering a building or residence.
+In any criminal prosecution such as a burglary case, a prosecutor must be able to prove beyond a reasonable doubt that the suspect is guilty.
+In burglary cases, the prosecution needs to prove that a suspect intended to commit a crime upon entering a building or residence.
 Experienced Seattle burglary attorney Kevin Trombold knows how to raise doubts in the minds of jurors.
 If you need high-quality defense representation to fight a burglary, robbery, or shoplifting charge, contact Seattle attorney Kevin Trombold immediately.

 DEGREES OF BURGLARY

-There are several different types of house breaking that you may be charged with in the state of Washington depending on the specific circumstances of your case.
+There are several different types of housebreaking that you could be charged within the state of Washington depending on the specific circumstances of your case.

 First degree burglary is defined as entering or unlawfully remaining in a building with the intention to commit a crime against a person or property while also: